 Table of Contents

 Omis (pronounced Omish) is a small historic town that was once the pirate capital of the Dalmatian coast.
-If you look you will see remnants of watchtowers built high on the rocks where townspeople would watch for incoming pirates.
+You will see remnants of watchtowers built high on the rocks where townspeople would watch for incoming pirates.

 We were blown away by the total beauty of Omis.
 Particularly impressive is the backdrop of the mountains and the beautifully clear and clean Centina river which flows through it.